mtsch/Ripserer.jl/joss/paper.md

 # Summary

-Along with its companion package PersistenceDiagrams.jl[^1], Ripserer.jl provides a featureful environment for computing persistent homology and integrating it with the rest of Julia's data science stack.
+Along with its companion package, PersistenceDiagrams.jl[^5], Ripserer.jl provides a featureful environment for computing persistent homology and integrating it with the rest of Julia's data science stack.
 At the time of writing, it offers the following features.